karannaagar/karannaagar/README.md

+## Karan Nagar - DevOps Engineer and AI Enthusiast

+I'm karan 👋 a passionate Cloud/DevOps engineer from India with a strong background in Ansible Automation and DevOps Culture Implementation.

 - 🔭 I’m currently working as DevOps Engineer
 - 🌱 I’m currently learning AI and ML
 - 👯 I’m looking to collaborate on any DevOps project which can used other developers